|This is your brain on Fifth Avenue during the holiday season.|

 1. Alywn Court Building and Petrossian Restaurant, or their café, 182 W. 58th St. (at 7th Avenue).
 On the ground floor of the ornate Alwyn Court Apartments (1907-1909), enjoy caviar and French-inspired food in a spectacular room decorated with Lalique glass and Limoges china.
 For a more minimalist experience and lighter fare, try the Petrossian Cafe, my go-to choice in the neighborhood.
 Even their croque-monsieur is handled lightly.

 |Alwyn Court Building, with awnings for Petrossian Restaurant|

 2. Steinway & Sons Showroom and Dowling Music, 109 W. 57th St., between 7th and 6th Avenues.
-This month brought the news that Steinway & Company is selling its 1920s-era building on W. 57th, sending disharmonious notes through the piano-loving public.
+(NOW CLOSED) This month brought the news that Steinway & Company is selling its 1920s-era building on W. 57th, sending disharmonious notes through the piano-loving public.
 While it's not clear if and when the showroom may need to move, you owe it to yourself to wander soon through the opulent lobby and the back hallways filled with baby grands and grand pianos.
 The hushed reverence of the showroom may seem intimidating at first, but press on.
 If you can play, try out one of the Steinways.
 You'll never sound as fine as in this setting.
 Go upstairs to Dowling Music to browse the large selection of sheet music and gifts for musicians.

 |Steinway & Sons showroom|